 5 Reasons Not to Buy an Eternity Ring

-While there’s no denying the appeal of an eternity ring’s symbolism—endless diamond, endless love and all—this endlessly trending design has definite down sides.
+While there’s no denying the appeal of an eternity ring’s symbolism—endless diamond, endless love and all—this endlessly trending design has definite downsides.
 What could be bad about a never-ending row of brilliant diamonds?
 So much.
 Really.
-Now, that doesn’t mean you shouldn’t buy a diamond eternity ring, but if you’re thinking about it, here’s a few things you should consider first:
+Now, that doesn’t mean you shouldn’t buy a diamond eternity ring, but if you’re thinking about it, here are a few things you should consider first: